15.0599 Registration of multimember agencies.

 (b) The chair of an existing agency or the chair's designee shall provide information, covering the fiscal year in which it is registering, on the number of meetings it has held, its expenses, and the number of staff hours, if any, devoted to its support.
 The chair or designee shall also, if necessary, update any of the information previously provided in accordance with paragraph (a).

-(c) The secretary shall provide electronic forms for the reporting of information required by this subdivision and may require reporting by electronic means.
+(c) The secretary shall provide forms for the reporting of information required by this subdivision and may provide for reporting by electronic means.

 Subd.
 4a.
 Eligibility for compensation.
 The members of an agency that submits all the information required by this section by the prescribed deadlines are eligible to receive compensation, but no compensation, including reimbursement for expenses, may be paid to members of an agency not in compliance with this section.
 If an agency has not submitted all required information by its applicable deadline, the secretary shall notify the agency that it is not in compliance and that it has 30 days from the date of the notice to achieve compliance.
 If the agency is out of compliance at the end of the 30-day period, the secretary shall notify the commissioner of finance that members of the agency are not entitled to compensation.
 If the agency subsequently complies with this section, the secretary shall notify the commissioner that the agency's members are eligible for compensation from the date of compliance.
 No retroactive compensation may be paid, however, for any period during which the agency was out of compliance.